 Mammoths sound pretty critical for Clovis people … but they are one of the largest animals from the ice age!
 So how in the world did Clovis people manage to get mammoth meat for their diets?
 While some paleo hunters scavenged mammoth meat from wild predator kills, most hunters brought them down with their spears.
 Ummm … hunting with a stick?
 That had to be a lot of work, right?
 Definitely.
 Using a spear meant you had to get really close to the animal, which could be very dangerous.
 Think about it!
 The animal could hit you, pick you up with it’s trunk, or trample you .… Hunting with spears was a lot of risk.
 Yet, because clans depended greatly on the meat, they had to make innovations and be creative.
 So they created Atlatls!
 Atlatls attach to the end of a spear and allow you to throw them faster and longer than you could by hand.
 Now that’s pretty smart.

 You have to wonder though … Were there other animals they hunted?
 And how come we don’t see mammoths around anymore?
 Did Clovis kids impact our wildlife today?
 Harvest those answers for yourself by watching the video.
-And if you hustle over to the lesson activity below, you and your peers can make atlatls and test your primitive skills by throwing at a target!
+And if you hustle over to the lesson activity below, you and your peers will investigate how to conserve a “recently discovered” woolly mammoth herd!

 Official Hunter Safety Courses

 Approved by IHEA-USA and your state hunting agency